davenkin/andy-springboot4-template/ADRs/004_use_cqrs.md

 business logic should be modeled according to commonly accepted principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) and [GRASP](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)).
-In query side, the restrictions are more loosen and we can use whatever means to hit the database for fast and high performant queries.
+In query side, the restrictions are more loosen, and we can use whatever means to hit the database for fast and high performant queries.

-Also we think CQRS should not be a heavyweight architecture that scares developers away, but should be just enough to fulfil its job.
+Also, we think CQRS should not be a heavyweight architecture that scares developers away, but should be just enough to fulfil its job.

 Based on the above, the **lightweight CQRS** approach meets our needs and is our way to go.